provinzio/CoinTaxman/README.md

 2. Add account statements from supported exchanges in `account_statements/`
 2. Run `python "src/main.py"`

+### Supporting the development

+Please consider supporting the development of this tool by either using my [Binance referral link](https://www.binance.com/en/register?ref=DS7C3HPD) if you want to create an account there or by donating to one of the adresses below.

+BTC: `1AZMdztmZ8yZFDb5sdbWNp1wPT8gvvigwp`
+ETH: `0x4868d10b8bc347b374300a7b924e3ffdf937ea0f`

 ### Key notes for users

 ### Requesting a new country